zsarge/advent-of-code-2021/README.md

 <br>

+## Goal

+These solutions emphasize readability.

+While readability is a subjective metric, it is my goal that these solutions don't look like code golf.

+## Miscellaneous

 I have some scripts set up to make working on problems a smoother experience:

  - [`addSolution.rb`](addSolution.rb) takes a problem number, creates the associated folder and file, and copies the problem's prompt from the website.